darpa-sail-on/sail-on-client/docs/source/api.rst

 Metrics
 -------

-We currently support metrics for activity recognition domain with the following functions
+We currently support metrics for image classification and activity recognition domain with the following functions

+.. autoclass:: sail_on_client.evaluate.image_classification.ImageClassificationMetrics
+    :members:
+    :undoc-members:

 .. autoclass:: sail_on_client.evaluate.activity_recognition.ActivityRecognitionMetrics
     :members:
     :undoc-members:

 The metrics inherit from the program metric class with the following functions